oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [Table 53: Format of an encapsulated MQTT-SN frame]{.underline}

 As detailed in Section 4, MQTT-SN clients can also access a gateway via a forwarder in case the gateway is not directly attached to their WSNs.
-The forwarder simply encapsulates the MQTT-SN frames it receives on the wireless side and forwards them unchanged to the gateway; in the opposite direction, it decapsulates the frames it receives from the gateway and sends them to the clients, unchanged too.
+The forwarder simply encapsulates the MQTT-SN Packets it receives on the wireless side and forwards them unchanged to the gateway; in the opposite direction, it decapsulates the Packets it receives from the gateway and sends them to the clients, unchanged too.

 #### 3.1.24.1 Length